William H. Shockley: International work and travels

 In 1895, Shockley moved to Europe.
 From 1896 to 1909, he traveled across Asia, Australia, South America, and Africa, seeking mining opportunities.
 He stayed in Shanghai, China, in 1896 and 1897.
 In 1897, he was hired by a London-based British–Italian company, the Peking Syndicate Company, as a surveyor for their mining and petroleum operations in the province of Shanxi in western China.
 Arriving in Beijing in January 1898, he spent the next four months surveying Shanxi.
 While he and his surveying team had official support from the local government, they were impeded by winter conditions on the mountainous roads they used.
 During his time in China and on his other travels, Shockley took many photos of both the social life and the mining industry of the places he visited.
 In 1904, Shockley published a report on his time in Shanxi.
 His report reflected that the region's coal production had continued a trajectory of depression that the German scientist Ferdinand von Richthofen had observed in 1870, with Shockley estimating an annual output of 50,000 tons from the region against Richthofen's estimate of 160,000 tons three decades before.

 Shockley remained in China until 1899, visiting Korea at some point between 1897 and 1899.
 He also passed through Japan on his way to other locations.
 From 1899 to 1900, he traveled through and photographed southern Asia, including India, Singapore and its botanic gardens, Ceylon (now Sri Lanka), Penang, and Rangoon.
 He was in Western Australia from late fall 1901 to May 1902, particularly at the Wiluna Gold Mine.
 Shockley visited Siberian Russia several times.
 Some of his photographs from his 1900 visit included Indigenous Siberians.
 He stayed in Bogoslovsk (now Karpinsk) twice, in the summers and falls of 1904 and 1905, and visited Moscow and Perm.

 In 1903, Shockley traveled to Peru.
 He was in Sudan and Egypt in 1905.
 In 1909, he traveled to Klyuchi in the Russian Far East, where he worked as a surveyor and assessor for the gold mining operations there.
 Shockley would also go to Argentina, Chile, and Eritrea as part of his work on mining operations, alongside many European cities.
-Shockley spoke eight languages and was known later in life to study books in Russian and Chinese.
+Shockley, being a polyglot, spoke eight languages and was known later in life to study books in Russian and Chinese.